Michael-Elrod-dev/Path-to-Valhalla/docs/00-Development Logs/Logs/New Player State + Website.md

 ### Resources Used
 - None
 ### Next Session Notes
+- Website
 	- Fix the formatting for internal link display in the website's Dev Logs
+	- Add new date formatting function to a util file and look for others
+- Game
 	- Should probably start building out the [[00-Home]] level's mechanics with interactable tables and a portal
 	- Once this skeleton exists I could build out the different collision areas for different weapon types
 ### Date
 - August 18, 2025